ckuelker/quick-guide-en-us/Dev/VCS/Git/github-manageing-forks.md

 upstream        https://github.com/corona-warn-app/cwa-documentation.git (push)
 ```

-Update the repository with the latest changes from upstream: fetch the latest
+Update the repository with the latest changes from upstream by fetching the
-commits and branches.
+latest commits and branches.

 ```bash
 $ git fetch upstream